digitalbricklayer/techteapotcom/src/content/posts/are-network-management-apps-low-surface-area.md

 aliases: [/are-network-management-apps-low-surface-area/]
 ---

 I was interested to read Open Source: What Makes for Success? by Gordon Haff.
-Alex Fletcher has written <a href="http://alexfletcher.typepad.com/all_bets_off/2007/06/the_real_comple.html">an interesting follow up</a>.
+Alex Fletcher has written [an interesting follow up](http://alexfletcher.typepad.com/all_bets_off/2007/06/the_real_comple.html).

 Gordon Haff points out that one property of a successful open source company is to pick a very difficult problem that doesn't touch upon too many parts of an organisation.
 A so called <em>low surface area</em>.